I am an avid opportunist, entrepreneur, life contributor, multi-tasker, mischief maker, and jill of all trades.

 There are far too many articles out there already that highlight plenty of girly tattoos that they say are great tattoos for women.
-So instead, let's talk about some great tattoos that highlight our feminine sides, especially since there are plenty of men who like more feminine tattoos, and no reason to for us to classify these tattoos as for men or for women.
-Masculine and feminine are simply different genders, both of which all peoples of all genders need a balance of in their lives.
+So instead, let's talk about some great tattoos that highlight our feminine sides, especially since there are plenty of men who like more feminine tattoos, and there is no reason for us to classify these tattoos along gender lines.

 From the perspective of the artist, softer lines are generally always allied with feminine forms.
-When it comes to tattoos, this often means that an artist will not make the lines around his or her work as bold as they would with a masculine featured tattoo, unless you specifically ask for a more feminine tattoo but with bolder line work.
-Something as simple as a normally drawn balloon could be considered a more feminine tattoo, simply because they are often drawn with thin soft lines and softer colors.
+When it comes to tattoos, this often means that an artist will not make the lines around their work as bold as they would with a masculine featured tattoo, unless you specifically ask for a more feminine tattoo but with bolder line work.
+Something as simple as a balloon could be considered a more feminine tattoo, simply because they are often drawn with thin soft lines and softer colors.

 Small and Subtle

 Traditionally, animals and weapons belong to the masculine spectrum of tattoo art, whereas flora and geometric lines tend to be categorized as in the feminine spectrum.
-So when you're thinking about getting a more feminine tattoo, if you're not looking to reinvent the wheel, start with designs that include flowers, plants or mandalas.
-From there you'll get plenty of ideas for you're next tattoo.
+So when you're thinking about getting a more feminine tattoo, if you're not looking to reinvent the wheel, start with designs that include flowers, plants, or mandalas.
+From there you'll get plenty of ideas for your next tattoo.

-To get you started, if flowers are you're forte, you might browse some tattoo ideas that include sunflowers, roses, tulips and lotus flowers.
-If you prefer plants, look for designs with lavendar, sage, lobelia or ivy.
-When it comes to trees, just about any trees with brilliant colorful foliage and preferably flowers, is going to fit in best with other feminine designs.
+To get you started, if flowers are you're forte, you might browse some tattoo ideas that include sunflowers, roses, tulips, and lotus flowers.
+If you prefer plants, look for designs with lavender, sage, lobelia, or ivy.
+When it comes to trees, just about any tree with brilliant, colorful foliage and preferably flowers, is going to fit in best with other feminine designs.

 What is more symbolic of the feminine essence, than a Goddess herself?
-There are many to choose from, as almost every culture has their own list of goddesses, or goddess like figures.
-You'll only need decide what attributes you want to bring into your life and exemplify on your skin, then the real fun can begin.
+There are many to choose from, as almost every culture has its own list of goddesses or goddess-like figures.
+You'll only need to decide what attributes you want to bring into your life and exemplify on your skin; then the real fun can begin.

-Some traditional goddesses to think about are: Venus, Brigit, Aphrodite, Parvati, Ceridwen or Diana.
+Some traditional goddesses to think about are Venus, Brigit, Aphrodite, Parvati, Ceridwen and Diana.

 While many animals are generally considered more masculine, nothing is all black and white and this is especially true when it comes to animals.
-There are plenty of fauna in the kingdom that belong to the queens.
+There is plenty of fauna in the kingdom that belongs to the queens.

-To start, let's talk about Cats.
+To start, let's talk about cats.
 What's more feminine than a feline?
 This especially applies to domestic felines, with their delicate features and small bodies.
-Then you're going to see the more delicate big cats taking up the stage, starting with panthers and moving into cervals, lionesses and cougars.
+Then you're going to see the more delicate big cats taking up the stage, starting with panthers and moving into servals, lionesses, and cougars.